British rugby league system: History

-Super League, National Leagues and the Championships

 In 1996 the Premiership was replaced by the Super League.
 The clubs outside of Super League played in the First Division which now came under Super League, and the clubs that previously played in Division Three now played in a retitled the Second Division.

 Between 1999 and 2002, rugby league below Super League was re-organised into one large competition, the Northern Ford Premiership.
 In 2003, the NFP was divided into National Leagues 1 and 2 with a National League 3 made up from sides drawn from the Rugby League Conference and British Amateur Rugby League Association winter leagues.
 It was intended that at some future point promotion and relegation would be allowed between National League 3 and National League 2, however, in 2006 National League 3 was rebranded Rugby League Conference National Division and plans for promotion and relegation were scrapped.

-In 2009, the National Leagues were renamed the Co-operative Championship and Championship 1.
+In 2009, the National Leagues were renamed the Championship and Championship 1.
 Between 2009 and 2014 automatic promotion and relegation between Super League and the Championship was replaced by a franchise system.
 Teams in the Championship would have to apply for a licence to play in Super League.
 Licences were reviewed every 5 years.